Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Scalar potential for the triplets.

-which yield a mass of $m_h=125.387\ \text{GeV}$ for the SM like Higgs boson.
-However, to determine the specific benchmark that reproduces the $125$ GeV mass value for the SM-like Higgs boson, the numerical values of the relevant parameters in the model are required.
-With the adjustment of these parameters, the numerical contributions of the physical spectrum can be determined.
-These parameters are necessary for accommodating phenomenological processes that arise in this model and provide more precise determinations of phenomena such as K meson oscillations.
+which yield a mass $m_h=125.387\ \text{GeV}$ for the SM like Higgs boson.
+Note that the Higgs SM boson mass depends on the trilinear coupling $\varkappa$ and the quartic coupling $\lambda_8$, which is lower than its upper limit of $4\pi$ arising from perturbativity.
+Fig. \ref{fig:kappavslambda8} displays the correlation between the trilinear scalar parameter $\varkappa$ and the quartic scalar coupling $\lambda_8$ consistent with the experimental values of the SM like Higgs boson mass.
+Here we have used the numerical values of the VEVs of Eq.~\eqref{eq:vevsmodel} The new scalar fields introduce corrections to the phenomenological processes that arise in this model and provide more precise determinations of phenomena such as, for instance $K$ meson oscillations.
 In the SM-type two-photon Higgs decay constraints, where extra-charged scalar fields induce one loop level corrections to the Higgs diphoton decay.
-At the same time, the oblique corrections are affected by the presence of extra scalar fields.
 These phenomenological processes are studied in more detail in the following sections.